-Key Stage Description Date Completed Deciding the The area to be covered by the Request Neighbourhood Area Neighbourhood Plan was submitted to agreed.
-All of Land East of Sefton Council Maghull to be included to avoid March 2014. one strategic site being covered Sefton Cabinet by two Neighbourhood Plans. agreed 05.02.15 Identifying the "Qualifying Maghull Town Council is March 2014 Body" identified as the qualifying body Sefton Cabinet to take the neighbourhood Plan agreed 05.02.15 forward.
-Writing the draft The draft Neighbourhood Plan is June 2017 Neighbourhood Plan written taking into account the responses from public consultation Esseri Ossas Itatia Out to the second lives 00.07.47 Formal Consultation Statutory consultees as well as 29.07.17 - 09.10.17 (Regulation 14) members of the public, businesses and community 09.10.17 groups are consulted regarding the contents of the Plan. the contents of the Flan.
-Post consultation The comments are analysed to 08.11.17 consideration of see if they materially affect the comments received Plan and if so the Plan is amended accordingly.
+Key Stage Description Date Completed Deciding the The area to be covered by the Request Neighbourhood Area Neighbourhood Plan was agreed.
+All of Land East of submitted to Sefton Council Maghull to be included to avoid March 2014. one strategic site being covered Sefton Cabinet by two Neighbourhood Plans. agreed 05.02.15 Identifying the "Qualifying Maghull Town Council is March 2014 Body" identified as the qualifying body Sefton Cabinet to take the neighbourhood Plan forward. agreed 05.02.15 Writing the draft The draft Neighbourhood Plan is June 2017 Neighbourhood Plan written taking into account the responses from public consultation Formal Consultation Statutory consultees as well as members of the public, 29.07.17 - 09.10.17 (Regulation 14) businesses and community 09.10.17 groups are consulted regarding the contents of the Plan.
+Post consultation The comments are analysed to 08.11.17 consideration of see if they materially affect the Plan and if so the Plan is comments received amended accordingly.
 If not then they are noted.